grantwinney/blog/content/posts/using-tuple-and-deconstruction-to-return-multiple-values/index.md

   sensibly, and returning multiple values is no exception.
 Let's check out Tuples and deconstruction, and see how they can help us out.
 tags:
-- C# 7
+- csharp-7
-- Surviving WinForms
+- surviving-winforms
-- Coding
+- coding
-- C#
+- csharp
 title: Using Tuples and deconstruction to return multiple values in C#
 ---
 One of the biggie challenges when programming in any language is figuring how to group and organize things sensibly.
 Even a small project can get out of hand quickly, and once you've got a dozen devs working in something for years, all bets are off.